SwapnilOP/Amazon-UI-Clone/README.md

 - **HTML**: To structure the content of the webpage.
 - **CSS**: To style the webpage and replicate the look of Amazon.

-*Note*: The website is not fully responsive at this time.
+*Note*: The page is not fully responsive at this time.
 Future improvements will include making it mobile-friendly using media queries and improving the layout for different screen sizes.